 Continue your legacy planning with a lasting gift to Notre Dame ACE Academies schools that will impact lives for years to come.
 Including Notre Dame ACE Academies in your planned giving continues your ability to serve the schools’ mission of providing a quality, Christ-centered education and helping our children realize college and heaven.

 The Catholic Community Foundation (CCF) has helped set up more than 450 endowment funds to help others with their legacy planning.
 To learn more about how you can plan a lasting gift through legacy planning, contact Jolinda Moore, at or 317-236-1462 or .

 Consider the Charitable IRA Rollover

 If you are 70 ½ or older, you can give up to $100,000 tax-free directly from your IRA.
 A husband and wife can each give up to $100,000.
 As of 2015, this provision became permanent.
 Your rollover gift must be made directly to the Catholic Community Foundation (CCF) from your IRA but can be designated to benefit Notre Dame ACE Academies schools.

 Take Advantage of the Indiana Tax Credit Scholarship Program

 More than 1,000 families have been able to send their child(ren) to Notre Dame ACE Academies through the generous gifts we have received through the Tax Credit Scholarship Program.
-In 2018-19, $14 million in tax credits were set aside for Indiana donors.
+Beginning on July 1 2019, $15 million in tax credits were set aside for Indiana donors.
 Plan now to make your gift in July and take advantage of the 50% tax credit.
 It’s easy to do!